altaga/SolSquare/README.md

 - Modify Tweet: This function modifies a PDA account, making only the desired changes.

-- Transfer Funds: This function transfers all funds from a tweet to the account owner.
+- Transfer Funds: This function transfers all funds, bonk tokens, from a tweet to the account owner.

-- Add User: This function creates a PDA account of exactly 76 bytes and adds the information from the aforementioned schema.
+- Add User: This function creates a PDA account and adds the information from the aforementioned schema.

 - Modify User: This function modifies a PDA account, making only the desired changes.